Adipose tissue macrophages

-Adipose tissue macrophages (abbr.
-ATMs) comprise tissue resident macrophages present in adipose tissue.
-Adipose tissue apart from adipocytes is composed of the stromal vascular fraction (SVF) of cells including preadipocytes, fibroblasts, vascular endothelial cells and variety of immune cells.
+Adipose tissue macrophages (ATMs) comprise resident macrophages present in adipose tissue.
+Besides adipocytes, adipose tissue contains the stromal vascular fraction (SVF) of cells that includes pre-adipocytes, fibroblasts, vascular endothelial cells, and a large variety of immune cells.
 The latter ones are composed of mast cells, eosinophils, B cells, T cells and macrophages.
 The number of macrophages within adipose tissue differs depending on the metabolic status.
-As discovered by Rudolph Leibel and Anthony Ferrante et al. in 2003 at Columbia University, the percentage of macrophages within adipose tissue ranges from 10% in lean mice and humans up to 50% in extremely obese, leptin deficient mice and almost 40% in obese humans.
-Increased number of adipose tissue macrophages correlates with increased adipose tissue production of proinflammatory molecules and might therefore contribute to the pathophysiological consequences of obesity (e.g. insulin resistance, type 2 diabetes).
+As discovered by Rudolph Leibel and Anthony Ferrante et al. in 2003 at Columbia University, the percentage of macrophages within adipose tissue ranges from 10% in lean mice and humans up to 50% in obese leptin deficient mice, and up to 40% in obese humans.
+ATMs comprise nearly 50% of all immune cells in normal conditions, suggesting an important role in supporting normal functioning of the adipose tissue.
+Increased number of adipose tissue macrophages may correlate with increased production of pro-inflammatory molecules and might therefore contribute to the pathophysiological consequences of obesity (e.g. insulin resistance, type 2 diabetes), although is becoming recognized that in healthy conditions tissue-resident macrophages actively support a variety of critical physiological functions in nearly all organs and tissues, including adipose tissue.

+Origin, location, and specification of ATM identity

+There exist several distinct subpopulations of adipose tissue macrophages that are different in terms of both origin and function.
+In healthy, lean mice, nearly all macrophages are located on the outer side of blood vessels, in tight contact with adipocytes and other cells in the tissue.
+They can be readily distinguished by their expression of TIM4 and MHC class II markers in mice.
+It was shown that TIM4+ MHCII- macrophages originate in the embryo, even before adipocytes are fully formed, while TIM4- MHCII+ arise in the bone marrow.
+The formation of ATM identity critically depends on the transcription factor c-Maf.
+Macrophages from different depots (inguinal and epididymal) have recently been thoroughly characterized using single-cell RNA-sequencing in both mice and humans.